-35 36 SEC.
-63. Agency Responsibilities in the Conduct of Examinations. - All 37 departments and agencies shall extend the necessary support and assistance to the 38 Commission in the conduct of civil service examinations.
-They shall make available such 39 personnel, buildings, transportation, communication and other facilities, that may be needed 40 in the administration of the examinations.
+Agency Responsibilities in the Conduct of Examinations. -

-43 SEC.
-64. Printing, Storage, Transportation and Distribution of Examination 44 Materials. - The printing, storage, transportation and distribution of examination materials 45 shall be under the exclusive supervision and control of the Commission.
-The Commission 46 shall determine and provide the necessary security measures for this purpose.
+Commission.
+The Commission shall determine and provide the necessary security measures for this purpose.

 SEC.
 65. Examining Committees, Examiners and Investigators. - The Commission may deputize persons to act as members of examining committees, examiners or investigators to perform such duties as the Commission may require.
 In the performance of such duties, they shall be under the exclusive control and supervision of the Commission.
-Such persons so deputized may be given allowances or per diem for their services to be paid out of funds allocated for the particular examination and at a rate to be determined by the department or agency.
-2 3 4 5 Chapter Two.
-Selection and Appointment 6 7 Selection Process. - Each department or agency shall evolve its own SEC.
-66. 8 selection process in accordance with standards and guidelines set by the Commission.
-9 10 A Personnel Selection Board for all levels shall be established in each department or 11 agency to assist the appointing authority in the judicious evaluation and selection of 12 personnel.
-The board shall be established in accordance with standards and guidelines set by 13 14 the Commission.
-15 16 SEC.
-67. Requisites for Appointment. - Employment in the government service 17 shall be made through appointment in accordance with the provisions of the Constitution, this 18 19 Code, other laws and the rules and standards prescribed by the Commission.
-20 In the appointment of teachers to public elementary or secondary schools preference 21 shall be given to qualified bona fide residents of the municipality/city where the school is 22 located.
-23 24 25 .PUBLICATION OF VACANCIES.
-ALL VACANT POSITIONS IN SEC. - 26 GOVERNMENT SHALL BE PUBLISHED OR ANNOUNCED IN EITHER PRINT OR 27 BROADCAST MEDIA OR IN ANY OTHER FORM OF PUBLICATION SUCH AS IN A 28 NEWSPAPER OR PERIODICAL OF GENERAL OR LOCAL CIRCULATION; THE QUARTERLY 29 BULLETIN OF VACANT POSITIONS PREPARED BY THE COMMISSION; OR THROUGH 30 POSTING ON INTERNET WEBSITES; PRIOR TO ITS FILLING-UP.
-PROVIDED, HOWEVER, 31 THAT ONLY VACANCIES AT THE LOCAL GOVERNMENT UNITS SHALL BE PUBLISHED IN 32 NEWSPAPERS OR PERIODICALS WHICH ARE OF LOCAL CIRCULATION, OR 33 ANNOUNCED IN LOCAL RADIO NETWORKS.
-34 35 THE AGENCY WHERE THE VACANCY IS SHALL BE RESPONSIBLE IN PUBLISHING 36 OR ANNOUNCING ITS VACANT POSITIONS AND SUCH SHALL BE POSTED IN AT LEAST 37 THREE (3) CONSPICUOUS PUBLIC PLACES IN THEIR AREA OF JURISDICTION.
-38 39 PROVIDED FURTHER, THAT PUBLISHED VACANT POSITIONS SHALL BE OPEN 40 TO ANY QUALIFIED PERSON AND THAT THE COMMISSION SHALL NOT ACT ON ANY 41 APPOINTMENT TO A VACANT POSITION UNLESS THE SAME HAS BEEN PUBLISHED 42 AND POSTED.
-43 44 THE FOLLOWING POSITIONS SHALL BE EXEMPT FROM THE PUBLICATION 45 REQUIREMENT: 46 PRIMARILY CONFIDENTIAL; (a) 47 POLICY-DETERMINING; (b) 48 (c) HIGHLY TECHNICAL; 49 COTERMINOUS WITH THAT OF THE APPOINTING AUTHORITY; OR (d) 50 LIMITED TO THE DURATION OF A PARTICULAR PROJECT. (e) 5ľ 52 53 21
+Such persons so deputized may be given allowances or per diem for their services to be paid out of funds allocated for the particular examination and at a rate to be determined by the Commission.
+Expenses for specialized examinations shall be allocated by the requesting department or agency.

+Chapter Two.
+Selection and Appointment

+SEC.
+66. Selection Process. - Each department or agency shall evolve its own selection process in accordance with standards and guidelines set by the Commission.

+A Personnel Selection Board for all levels shall be established in each department or agency to assist the appointing authority in the judicious evaluation and selection of personnel.
+The board shall be established in accordance with standards and guidelines set by the Commission.

+SEC.
+67. Requisites for Appointment. - Employment in the government service shall be made through appointment in accordance with the provisions of the Constitution, this Code, other laws and the rules and standards prescribed by the Commission.

+In the appointment of teachers to public elementary or secondary schools preference shall be given to qualified bona fide residents of the municipality/city where the school is located.

+SEC. .PUBLICATION OF VACANCIES. - ALL VACANT POSITIONS IN GOVERNMENT SHALL BE PUBLISHED OR ANNOUNCED IN EITHER PRINT OR BROADCAST MEDIA ANY OR INOTHER FORM PUBLICATION SUCH AS IN A NEWSPAPER OR PERIODICAL OF GENERAL OR LOCAL CIRCULATION; THE QUARTERLY BULLETIN OF VACANT POSITIONS PREPARED BY THE COMMISSION; OR THROUGH POSTING ON INTERNET WEBSITES; PRIOR TO ITS FILLING-UP.
+PROVIDED.
+HOWEVER, THAT ONLY VACANCIES AT THE LOCAL GOVERNMENT UNITS SHALL BE PUBLISHED IN NEWSPAPERS OR PERIODICALS WHICH ARE OF LOCAL CIRCULATION, OR ANNOUNCED IN LOCAL RADIO NETWORKS.

-Commission.
-Expenses for specialized examinations shall be allocated by the requesting
+THE AGENCY WHERE THE VACANCY IS SHALL BE RESPONSIBLE IN PUBLISHING OR ANNOUNCING ITS VACANT POSITIONS AND SUCH SHALL BE POSTED IN AT LEAST THREE (3) CONSPICUOUS PUBLIC PLACES IN THEIR AREA OF JURISDICTION.

+PROVIDED FURTHER, THAT PUBLISHED VACANT POSITIONS SHALL BE OPEN TO ANY QUALIFIED PERSON AND THAT THE COMMISSION SHALL NOT ACT ON ANY APPOINTMENT TO A VACANT POSITION UNLESS THE SAME HAS BEEN PUBLISHED AND POSTED.

+THE FOLLOWING POSITIONS SHALL BE EXEMPT FROM THE PUBLICATION REQUIREMENT:

+- (a) PRIMARILY CONFIDENTIAL;

+- (b) POLICY-DETERMINING;

+- (c) HIGHLY TECHNICAL;

+- (d) COTERMINOUS WITH THAT OF THE APPOINTING AUTHORITY; OR

+- (e) LIMITED TO THE DURATION OF A PARTICULAR PROJECT.